 You can always buy pie crust from the store, but why deprive yourself of the joy of making your own pie crust!
-The best thing about making pie crust is the leftover dough that you roll out, cut into squares, cover in sugar and cinnamon and bake on a cookie sheet until it's just brown.
+The best thing about making pie crust is the leftover dough that you roll out, cut into squares, cover in sugar and cinnamon and bake on a cookie sheet until it's just barely getting light brown, but not crispy.
 Throw in a glass of milk and eat as many as you like.
 You deserve it.
 You made the pie crust.

 1st bit to mix and set aside